arminneo/members-core/README.md

 - API runs on 8080 Port make sure the port is available.
 - All API are on `http://localhost:8080/api/v1/members/`
 - Make sure application have read/write permission for `uploadDir` you can get the directory's location using `health check` API
+- FirstName and LastName are mandatory.
+Zipcode is consist of 5 digits.

 ## List of APIs